yyu233/StudyNote/Algorithm/RunTimeAnalysis.md

 * Worst Case: Deteermined by most difficult input. provide a guarantee for all inputs
 * Average Case: Expected cost for random input. provide a way to predict performance

-Develop algortim -> prove lower bound (proof that no alogrithm can do better) -> upper bound (a specific alogrithm)
+Develop algortim -> prove lower bound (proof that no algorithm can do better) -> upper bound (a specific algorithm)